Reading Time: 5 minutes

 Of course, a GPS solves the problem of an uncertain location much more easily.

-- Which Way is North Training Booklet (pdf), Victorian Rogaining Association (page 24 onwards)
+- Which Way’s North (pdf) – Victorian Rogaining Association (an introduction to rogaining, see page 24 onwards)